How to troubleshoot common heat pump problems?

 The first step in troubleshooting a heat pump that cycles on and off is to check for any thermostat issues.
 Ensure that the thermostat is set to the correct temperature and mode.
 If the thermostat is malfunctioning, it may not be accurately sensing the temperature, causing the heat pump to cycle on and off unnecessarily.
 Consider replacing the thermostat if necessary.

-READ MORE Common issues with heat pumps in HVAC systems.
+READ MORE Heat pump retrofitting in existing HVAC systems.

 2. Verify proper airflow and ventilation